-In this article we explore the 10 things I learnt from hosting my first LinkedIn Live.
+In this article I explore the 10 things I learnt from hosting my first LinkedIn Live.
 As one of Australia’s leading LinkedIn specialist trainers, you may expect that I’ve run LinkedIn Lives since I was approved for this feature via Think Bespoke’s company page over 2 years ago.
 As a LinkedIn strategist, if I’m going to add a new LinkedIn feature to my repertoire it needs to have a purpose and enhance my commercial goals for LinkedIn.

 Background to Hosting My First LinkedIn Live